element-hq/element-web/docs/translating-dev.md

 3. Keys for common accessibility strings must start by `a11y_`.
 Example:` a11y_hide_password`
 4. Otherwise, try to group keys logically and nest where appropriate, such as `keyboard_` for strings relating to keyboard shortcuts.
 5. Ensure your translation keys do not include `.` or `|` or ` `.
 Try to balance string length against descriptiveness.

+## Adding new strings

+1. Check if the import `import { _t } from 'matrix-react-sdk/src/languageHandler';` is present.
+If not add it to the other import statements.
+Also import `_td` if needed.
+1. Add `_t()` to your string passing the translation key you come up with based on the rules above.
+If the string is introduced at a point before the translation system has not yet been initialized, use `_td()` instead, and call `_t()` at the appropriate time.
+1. Run `yarn i18n` to add the keys to `src/i18n/strings/en_EN.json`
+1. Modify the new entries in `src/i18n/strings/en_EN.json` with the English (UK) translations for the added keys.

 ## Editing existing strings